• Skip to content

 Intro

-You’ll learn how businesses operate, covering everything from managing finances, to creating effective marketing strategies and building a strong team.
+You will learn how businesses operate by studying everything from managing finances to creating effective marketing strategies and building a strong team.

 Key facts